AkaiMage/UnityChanToonShaderVer2_Project/README.md

 * Emission.
 Fairly standard, a mask and color pick.

+* TheEffects are prefaced with "LightColor" switches, thies switches the light model from world color following or presudo unlit when off.
+Used to override base brightness of effects.

 * Outlines.
 In concept, outlines change thickness by distance to camera.
 You adjust the near and far range in object space (so it scales to the object size regardless of world space rescale)
   * to set static outline size, set min and max distance equal.